 I use another veterinarian for my dental care.
 Since I have a licensed veterinarian do my dental work, could this substitute and allow my horse to be covered by SHAREcare™?

-The care of a patient is critical to our success in preventing colic and it’s a comprehensive program that requires the Mid-Rivers Veterinarians to be directly involved in every aspect of health-care.
-We cannot assure the level of care if we aren’t directly treating the patient and for that reason this would disqualify a horse from receiving coverage.
+The care of a patient is critical to our success in preventing colic, and it’s a comprehensive program that requires the Mid-Rivers Veterinarians to be directly involved in every aspect of health-care.
+We cannot assure the level of care if we aren’t directly treating the patient, and for that reason, this would disqualify a horse from receiving coverage.

 What are the core vaccines?

-Rabies, Eastern and Western Encephalomyelitis, Tetanus and West Nile disease are the four diseases that are considered deadly to horses.
+Rabies, Eastern and Western Encephalomyelitis, Tetanus, and West Nile disease are the four diseases that are considered deadly to horses.
 These diseases are all generally preventable with a yearly vaccine and have been designated by the American Association of Equine Practitioners (AAEP) as the core-vaccines required to protect your horse.
-Other vaccines such as Rhino/Flu, Flu-Avert, Potomac Horse Fever and Strangles may be needed depending on your horse’s use and boarding situation.
+Other vaccines such as Rhino/Flu, Flu-Avert, Potomac Horse Fever, and Strangles may be needed depending on your horse’s use and boarding situation.
 A good vaccination program is essential to your horse’s health and requires a conversation with one of the Mid-Rivers veterinarians.

 How many fecal exams per year does Fecal(s) require?

 Fecal exams are utilized as a way to monitor parasite infestation.
-Today’s deworming recommendations are focused on not only the patient’s health, but also identifying and reducing resistance development by parasites.
+Today’s deworming recommendations are focused on not only the patient’s health but also on identifying and reducing resistance development by parasites.
 Over de-worming is one of the major contributors to parasite resistance.
 Fecal exams are used to establish effectiveness in reducing fecal parasite egg counts.

 Are there any other benefits that go with SHAREcare™ coverage?

 Yes.
-There are some other benefits and likely there will be more as time goes on.
+There are some other benefits, and likely there will be more as time goes on.

 - 10% discount on advanced dental procedures: Initially, SHAREcare™ horses also receive a 10% discount on any advanced dental procedures such as extractions or closed diastema corrections.
-Should your horse require an extraction, the savings with this benefit alone will pay for the cost of qualifying your horse for SHAREcare™
+Should your horse require extraction, the savings with this benefit alone will pay for the cost of qualifying your horse for SHAREcare™

 - Invitation Only Events: SHAREcare™ clients will be given priority access for any events sponsored by Mid-Rivers Equine and are eligible for Invitation-Only events designed specifically for our SHAREcare™